Gotegaon: Etymology

 Gotegaon Tehsil headquarter is Gotegaon which was earlier named Chhota Chhindwara.
 This name was used in some old government institutions of the city.
 Then it was named Gotegaon.
 The reason for the name Gotegaon being applicable to the whole city is the railway station of the city, the name of the nearest village is Gotegaon Kheda.
 But with time, all the townspeople started using this name.
 The name Gotegaon is used in every government and non-government places.
 The name of the railway station of Gotegaon is Shridham.
 The temple of Maa Rajrajeswari Tripura Sundari Devi is 15 km away from Gotegaon Tehsil Headquarter.
 It is also a sightseeing place.

 Geography

 Geographically Gotegaon Tehsil is situated in the east of the district.
 It is situated in the latitude 23°14' North Latitude 22°88' North Latitude 79°5' East Longitude 79°59' East Longitude.
 The extension is 33.60 from north to south and 32.65 from east to west.
 Tehsil headquarter is situated 44.50 km north of Tropic of Cancer.
 The total area of Gotegaon Tehsil is about 187 Sq.Km.
 Is.
 Narsinghpur occupies 19 percent of the area of the district.
 This is the second big tehsil.

 In the north, Narmada river passes through about 45 km and separates Gotegaon tehsil and the border of Narsinghpur district from Jabalpur district.
-In the south, the border of Gotegaon tehsil and Narsinghpur district separates it from Seoni district by the mountains of Satpur mountain range.
+In the south, the border of Gotegaon tehsil and Narsinghpur district separates it from Seoni district by the Satpura mountain range.
 In the west, Sher river forms the boundary of Gotegaon tehsil through Narsinghpur tehsil.